ilhelll/e621-downloader/README.md

 # e621 downloader (eng)

-e621 downloader - a program for downloading posts, collections, and favorite users on the e621.net platform.
+e621 downloader - a program for downloading posts, collections, and user's favorite on the e621.net platform.

 ## Downloading